Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Introduction

-Safe DRL techniques aim to prevent unsafe outcomes by employing various safety representations \citep{garcia2015comprehensive}.
-There are multiple approaches to achieve this objective.
-One approach is to impose constraints on the expected cost \citep{achiam2017}, while another approach involves maximizing the satisfiability of safety constraints through a loss function \citep{xu2018semantic}.
-Additionally, penalties can be introduced to discourage the agent from violating safety constraints \citep{pham2018optlayer,tessler2018reward,memarian2021self}.
-Alternatively, a more intricate reward structure can be created using temporal logic \citep{de2019foundations,camacho2019ltl,jiang2021temporal,hasanbeig2019reinforcement,den2022planning}.
-These approaches incorporate all of the safety concerns into a loss function, making the optimization problem more complicated, while shielding \citep{alshiekh2018safe} utilizes a shield to directly prevent the agent from taking actions that may potentially lead to safety violations during the exploration of model-based DRL \citep{yang2023safe,jansen2020safe} and model-free DRL \citep{kimura2021reinforcement}.
-A shield is a logical component that takes the safety constraints into account in order to gaurantee safety when exploring an environment \citep{yang2023safe}.
-Shielding employs rejection-based or suggestion-based shields, often based on formal verification, to provide strong safety guarantees compared to other safe exploration techniques \citep{yang2023safe}. \citet{kimura2021reinforcement} employed a shielding method based on logical neural networks (LNNs) \citep{riegel2020logical} to suggest safe actions and avoid useless ones.
-They have shown that employing external knowledge using logic-driven neural networks (NNs) to suggest the proper action list is a promising shielding approach that reduces the training trials while ensuring safety.
+Safe DRL techniques \citep{gu2022, garcia2015comprehensive} aim to prevent unsafe outcomes by modifying the optimization process or exploration process \citep{candela2023risk}, e.g. in ADs \citep{yang2023towards, he2022robust, li2022decision, lv2022safe}; one of the optimization-modification approaches is to impose constraints on the expected cost of DRL \citep{achiam2017}, while another approach involves maximizing the satisfiability of safety constraints through a loss function \citep{xu2018semantic}.
+Additionally, penalties can be introduced to discourage the agent from violating safety constraints \citep{pham2018optlayer,tessler2018reward, memarian2021self}.
+Alternatively, a more intricate reward structure can be created using temporal logic \citep{de2019foundations, camacho2019ltl, hasanbeig2019reinforcement, jiang2021temporal, den2022planning}.
+These approaches incorporate all safety concerns into a loss function, making the optimization problem more complicated.
+Moreover, the knowledge of safety is not distinguishable from the policy \citep{candela2023risk}.